TIBCOSoftware/snappydata/docs/concepts/tables/persisting_table_data/extractor_topics.md

     	[...]

    	!!!
 Note:
-		* See <a href="../reference/disk-store-utilities/dataextractloader.html#reference_13F8B5AFCD9049E380715D2EF0E33BDC" class="xref" title="Takes the SQL, CSV, and recommendations output files from dataextractor, and uses those inputs to load recovered disk store data into a new SnappyData system">dataextractloader</a> for a full description of additional command-line options.</p>
+		* See [dataextractloader](../../../reference/disk_store_utilities/dataextractloader.md) for a full description of additional command-line options.

         * Any errors that occur while loading data from the CSV files is recorded in the output log file, which is stored in <span class="ph filepath">EXTRACTED\_LOADER/extractor.log</span>.
 Errors do not prevent the loader from attempting to load further data.</p>